OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 print base64.b32encode(solution)
 ```

-Note, in the latter part of the script, where the final input string is retrieved, it gives an illusion of simply reading the solution from the memory.
-However, we are reading from symbolic memory, where neither the string nor the pointer to the string actually exist.
-Actually it is the concrete value computed by the solver, and we can find in that program state if observed the actual program execution run up to that point.
+Note, in the latter part of the script, where the final input string is retrieved, it gives an illusion of simply reading the solution string from the memory.
+However, we are reading from the symbolic memory, where neither the string nor the pointer to the string actually exist.
+Actually it is the concrete value computed by the solver, and it is the same to what we can if we the program is executed to that point.

 Running this script should return the following: